plfa/plfa.github.io/posts/2020-01-10-plfa-as-a-notebook.md

 ---
-layout : post
-title  : "PLFA as a Notebook"
+title: "PLFA as a Notebook"
 ---

 NextJournal has created [a notebook version of PLFA][NextJournal-PLFA], which lets you edit and run the code samples from the book online!
 The notebook is based on [PLFA version 19.08][PLFA-19.08], with some minor changes to adapt the contents to NextJournal.